FFmpeg/FFV1/ffv1.md

 ## Definitions

-`Container`: Format that encapsulates `Frames` (see (#frame)) and (when required) a `Configuration Record` into a bitstream.
+`Container`: Format that encapsulates Frames (see (#frame)) and (when required) a `Configuration Record` into a bitstream.

-`Sample`: The smallest addressable representation of a color component or a luma component in a `Frame`.
-Examples of `Sample` are Luma (Y), Blue-difference Chroma (Cb), Red-difference Chroma (Cr), Transparency, Red, Green, and Blue.
+`Sample`: The smallest addressable representation of a color component or a luma component in a Frame.
+Examples of Sample are Luma (Y), Blue-difference Chroma (Cb), Red-difference Chroma (Cr), Transparency, Red, Green, and Blue.

 `Symbol`: A value stored in the bitstream, which is defined and decoded through one of the methods described in [@tablePseudoCodeSymbols].

-`Line`: A discrete component of a static image composed of `Samples` that represent a specific quantification of `Samples` of that image.
+`Line`: A discrete component of a static image composed of Samples that represent a specific quantification of Samples of that image.

-`Plane`: A discrete component of a static image composed of `Lines` that represent a specific quantification of `Lines` of that image.
+`Plane`: A discrete component of a static image composed of Lines that represent a specific quantification of Lines of that image.

-`Pixel`: The smallest addressable representation of a color in a `Frame`.
-It is composed of one or more `Samples`.
+`Pixel`: The smallest addressable representation of a color in a Frame.
+It is composed of one or more Samples.

-`ESC`:   An ESCape `Symbol` to indicate that the `Symbol` to be stored is too large for normal storage and that an alternate storage method is used.
+`ESC`:   An ESCape Symbol to indicate that the Symbol to be stored is too large for normal storage and that an alternate storage method is used.

-`MSB`:   Most Significant Bit, the bit that can cause the largest change in magnitude of the `Symbol`.
+`MSB`:   Most Significant Bit, the bit that can cause the largest change in magnitude of the Symbol.

 `VLC`:   Variable Length Code, a code that maps source symbols to a variable number of bits.

-`RGB`:   A reference to the method of storing the value of a `Pixel` by using three numeric values that represent Red, Green, and Blue.
+`RGB`:   A reference to the method of storing the value of a Pixel by using three numeric values that represent Red, Green, and Blue.

-`YCbCr`: A reference to the method of storing the value of a `Pixel` by using three numeric values that represent the luma of the `Pixel` (Y) and the chroma of the `Pixel` (Cb and Cr).
-YCbCr word is used for historical reasons and currently references any color space relying on 1 luma `Sample` and 2 chroma `Samples`, e.g. YCbCr, YCgCo or ICtCp.
+`YCbCr`: A reference to the method of storing the value of a Pixel by using three numeric values that represent the luma of the Pixel (Y) and the chroma of the Pixel (Cb and Cr).
+YCbCr word is used for historical reasons and currently references any color space relying on 1 luma Sample and 2 chroma Samples, e.g. YCbCr, YCgCo or ICtCp.
 The exact meaning of the three numeric values is unspecified.

 `TBA`:   To Be Announced.
 Used in reference to the development of future iterations of the FFV1 specification. {V4}